Rytual/OldPhonePad-RegexStack/README.md

     new Regex(@"(\d)\1*", RegexOptions.Compiled);
 ```

-This pattern is beautiful in its simplicity:
+This pattern is simple:
 - `(\d)` - Captures a digit into group 1
 - `\1*` - Matches zero or more occurrences of that same digit (backreference)

-So "222" matches as one sequence, "33" matches as another, and we process them as units.
+So "222" matches as one sequence, "33" matches as another and we process them as units.

 ### 2. Stack-Based Result Building